 The challenge of developing a vehicle that races autonomously adds a multitude of unique requirements for students to take into account when tuning a control algorithm.
 The biggest and most important challenge is the fact that unlike a normal vehicle whos speed rarely exceeds 80 mph on a public road, a race car can go upwards of 200 mph!

-It's because of these high speeds that students must carefully interpret sensor data in order to create the most efficient control algorithm, as a race car at a top speed of 200mph can travel about 90m or 293ft a second!
+It's because of these high speeds and mass amount of data that students must carefully interpret sensor data in order to create the most efficient control algorithm, as a race car at a top speed of 200mph can travel about 90m or 293ft a second!

 Vehicles of Tomorrow

 Self-driving vehicles will revolutionize the way we all travel and perceive our infrastructure for transportation.
 Autonomous Technology merges robotics, machine learning, engineering, and modern software development methods!